+Yip Jian Lee (Chairperson)

+Lee King Chi Arthur

+Hideyuki Ishii

+Leong Kam Weng (appointed on 8 November 2015)

-Yip Jian Lee (Chairperson) Lee King Chi Arthur Yeoh Chong Keng Shingo Toda (resigned on 26.09.2013) Hideyuki Ishii (appointed on 26.09.2013)
+Yeoh Chong Keng (resigned on 8 November 2015)

 - (a) developing a framework of remuneration for Directors, Chief Executive Officer and key senior officers.
 The framework should be approved by the Board and any changes are subjected to the approval of the Board and shareholders, if applicable; and - (b) recommending specific remuneration packages for Directors, Chief Executive Officer and key senior officers.
 The remuneration packages should be based on objective considerations and approved by the Board.